MicrosoftDocs/fabric-docs/docs/data-warehouse/how-to-observe-utilization.md

 1. Use the **Item** table to identify specific warehouses consuming most Compute.
 The Items table below the multi metric ribbon chart provides aggregated consumption at item level.
 In this view, for example, you can identify which items have consumed the most CUs.
 1. Select "Warehouse" in the **Select item kind(s)** dropdown list.
-1. Sort by CU(s) descending.
+1. Sort the **Item** table by **CU(s)**, descending.
-1. For more information, visit [Throttling in Microsoft Fabric](/fabric/enterprise/throttling).
+1. You can now identify the items using the most the capacity units, overall duration of activity, number of users, and more.
+For more information, visit [Throttling in Microsoft Fabric](/fabric/enterprise/throttling).

 ## Drill through peak activity